 Why should I get it?

-- Learning more about yourself – As a working professional, you won’t have much time for self-reflection.
+Learning more about yourself – As a working professional, you won’t have much time for self-reflection.
 Getting your MBA will certainly be time consuming, but you will find yourself learning more about yourself every single day.
-Schooling presents a unique challenge that often results in learning about yourself.
-This can be very helpful later in life when work is hectic and you don’t have as much time for yourself.
+Schooling presents a unique challenge that often results in learning about yourself, which can be very helpful later in life when work is hectic and you don’t have as much time for yourself.

-- Compensating for limited experience – This is specifically for the younger potential MBA candidates.
+Compensating for limited experience – This is specifically for the younger potential MBA candidates.
 Lots of people climb the ladder in their 20’s, only to hit a ceiling much earlier than desired.
-Companies typically value experience, and when given the choice between two candidates, they will choose the older, more experienced one.
+Companies typically value experience and when given the choice between two candidates, they will choose the older and more experienced one.
 If your company is hesitant to move you up without years of experience, an MBA is a great way to convince them otherwise.
-Experience is important, but adding an MBA to your resume is a great way to prove your worth to any company.
-Sometimes the letters behind your name make a big difference to how far you go.
+Experience is important, but adding an MBA to your resume is an alternative way to prove your worth to any company.

 MBA: The Big Picture